AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/EnableScalingGroup.md

 ## Description

-The operation can be called only when the scaling group is in the Inactive state.
+You can call this operation on a scaling group only when the scaling group is in the Enabled state.

 When you enable a scaling group, you obtain one or more of the following results:

--   If the operation is successful, the scaling group enters the Active state, and the ECS instances that you specified by using the InstanceID.N parameter are added to the scaling group.
+-   After a scaling group is enabled, the ECS instances that you specified by using the InstanceId.N parameter are added to the scaling group.
--   If the number of ECS instances in the scaling group is less than the MinSize value after the ECS instances are added, additional ECS instances are automatically created to maintain the MinSize value.
+-   If the number of existing ECS instances in a scaling group is less than the MinSize value after the specified ECS instances are added to the scaling group, additional ECS instances are automatically created to maintain the MinSize value.
 For example, a scaling group is created with the MinSize parameter set to 5.
 Two existing ECS instances are specified in the InstanceId.N parameter when the scaling group is enabled.
 Then, three additional ECS instances are automatically created after the two ECS instances are added by Auto Scaling to the scaling group.
 -   If the sum of the number of instances to be added specified for this operation and the number of existing ECS instances in the scaling group is greater than the MaxSize value, the call fails.

 If the scaling group has no active scaling configuration, you must specify a scaling configuration when you enable the scaling group.
 This operation must meet the following requirements:

--   A single scaling group can have only one active scaling configuration at the same time.
+-   A single scaling group can have only one active scaling configuration.
 -   If an active scaling configuration exists and you specify a new active scaling configuration when you call this operation, the original scaling configuration becomes inactive.

 The ECS instances to be added to the scaling group must meet the following requirements: